 Factory automation is the implementation of technology and systems to automate a manufacturing process with the ultimate goal of increasing productivity and reducing costs.
 The level of automation may be anything from single operation automations to end-to-end automation where there is no human involvement.
 Factory automation can be implemented at any point in the manufacturing process from material quantity control, to production and assembly and finally to packaging and dispatch.

-This article deals with the basic types of automation, the benefits of factory automation finally the cost considerations.
+This article deals with the basic types, benefits and costs of factory automation.

 Types of Factory Automation